-ORGANIZATIONAL EXCELLENCE.
 The third component of the EPA Framework focuses on the structure and culture of the policing organization and, in particular, its success in developing five essential attributes of organizational excellence.
-These characteristics assure the agency possesses a high performance ethical culture that instills pride and passion for the policing mission and values, attracts and retains high quality sworn and civilian personnel, and promotes exceptional leadership committed to continuous professional improvement of the agency.
+These characteristics assure the agency possesses a high-performance ethical culture that instills pride and passion for the policing mission and values, attracts and retains high-quality sworn and civilian personnel, and promotes exceptional leaders committed to the continuous professional improvement of the agency.

 Without minimizing the importance of these elements of culture, however, the actual culture of an organization is determined by the dominant operational values and beliefs that govern employee conduct.
-Sometimes, these value and beliefs are different and/or inconsistent with the agencies formal value statements and written policies.
-Thus, both civilian and executive leadership must continually assess and effectively deal with negative mindsets, attitudes and norms that create an embedded informal culture that undermines any aspect of a professional policing culture.
-Special attention should focus on attitudes and practices reflected in recruiting, training, supervision, promotion and discipline.
+Sometimes, these values and beliefs are different and/or inconsistent with the agency’s formal value statements and written policies.
+Thus, both civilian and executive leadership must continually assess and effectively deal with negative mindsets, attitudes, and norms that create an embedded informal culture that undermines any aspect of a professional policing culture.
+Special attention should focus on attitudes and practices reflected in recruiting, training, supervision, promotion, and discipline.

-Professionalization.
-The last attribute of organizational excellence is professionalization, a critical quality that gives the agency the capacity to deliver consistent, high quality service in the most effective and efficient manner possible.
+- Professionalization.
+The last attribute of organizational excellence is professionalization, a critical quality that gives the agency the capacity to deliver consistent, high-quality service in the most effective and efficient manner possible.
 An exemplary policing agency is committed to ongoing improvement.
-It identifies and incorporates best practices and state-of-the-art strategies, techniques and technology.
+It identifies and incorporates best practices and state-of-the-art strategies, techniques, and technology.
 Its leaders stay current with research and technological advances to identify and adapt to emerging issues and social trends and to develop innovative ways to better achieve the agency’s goals.
-Finally, an exemplary policing agency assures that prudent, informed, cost effective and community sensitive decisions are made as whether and how to use all its resources, including personnel, technology and equipment.
+Finally, an exemplary policing agency assures that prudent, informed, cost-effective, and community-sensitive decisions are made as to whether and how to use all its resources, including personnel, technology, and equipment.